The Scooter Survival course takes riders on a range of urban roads and intersections, corners, and riding exercises in a carpark.

 Bring a drink and snacks with you for the session.

-Bring any additional personal items you may require for the day ie. reading glasses, hat/cap, sun block etc
+Bring any additional personal items you may require for the course.

-Wear appropriate protective riding gear, and bring/wear wet weather riding gear – minimum all skin must be covered.
+Wear appropriate protective riding gear, and bring/wear wet weather riding gear – minimum all skin must be covered ie. gloves, warm long sleeved jacket, long pants and covered in footwear.

 Courses WILL run in wet weather.
 When booking your course, be prepared to ride if it is wet on the day.